-If you’re able to stop at a restaurant, check out my post on Eating Healthy while Dining Out for tips on how to order, what questions to ask and where non-Paleo ingredients could be hiding.
+For all your answers on eating healthy at restaurants, check out my post on Eating Healthy while Dining Out for tips on how to order, what questions to ask, and where non-Paleo ingredients could be hiding.

-Once you reach your vacation destination, find a hotel that supports health so you have the opportunity to participate.
+Once you reach your vacation destination, find a hotel that supports a healthy lifestyle.

 Vacation Homes or Condos

 Vacation homes or condos are a great option when going on long vacations.
 It is your home-away-from-home…literally.
 Vacation homes and condos not only work better for families with young kids, but they also allow your traditional at-home routine to continue while you’re on vacation.
 Being able to cook your own meals, refrigerate food as needed and shop at local grocery stores, gives you the freedom to eat what you want, when you want, and most importantly, within your Paleo-approved lifestyle.